 How to initiate the request for sponsorship

-HR will need to issue a Certificate of Sponsorship (CoS) which the sponsored researcher can use to apply for their UK Entry Clearance/Visa.
+HR will need to issue a Certificate of Sponsorship (CoS) which the sponsored researcher can use to apply for their UK Entry Clearance or visa.

-HR will require confirmation that the University of Bath member of staff hosting the visit has obtained the appropriate authorisation from their Head of Department.
+HR will need confirmation that the member of staff hosting the visit has obtained the appropriate authorisation from their Head of Department.

 To qualify under this visa, the University is obliged to provide evidence of the applicant's sponsorship for the full duration of their time in the UK.